-Non Jury Trials are set by the Court with attached information regarding mediation and uniform pretrial procedures.
+Non-Jury Trials are set by the Court with attached information regarding mediation and uniform pretrial procedures.

 Jury Trials are set by the Court in an "Order Setting Jury Trial and Case Management Conference Directing Pretrial and Mediation Procedures;"

-If case settles prior to the Trial date notify the Court by contacting the JA (see instructions below).
+If the case settles prior to the Trial date notify the Court by contacting the JA (see instructions below).
 A written confirmation of the settlement agreement must be filed with the Court with a copy to opposing party.
 When submitting proposed orders via US Mail to the Court for review, please attach the necessary copies and envelopes for all parties including return postage.

 PLEASE NOTE: LONG DISTANCE TELEPHONE CALLS WILL NOT BE RETURNED BY THE COURT.